What is a counter of people who recently bought a product?

 Why use a counter to show people who recently bought a product?

-This skill is useful as it adds urgency.
+This skill is useful as it adds social proof and urgency.
 If a customer sees an item has only a few left in stock and several people have purchased it then they will snap it up before it’s gone.
 If customers see something is popular and selling fast they won’t want to miss out and they’ll buy it now rather than waiting or thinking about it.

 How to add a counter of people who recently bought a product